English Teaching Job In China, Guangzhou

 The girl in HR promoted, “Then you are going to have a lot of opportunities in China.”

-I did not know what that meant, but I looked at her, and smiled, because I am thinking those opportunities might come from working in this company.
+I did not know what that meant, but I looked at her, and smiled, because I am thinking she means that those opportunities might come from working in this company.

 The Reception Girl’s Quick Wardrobe Change

-Then the girl from front reception wearing the little black skirt came in.
-Now she was wearing farmer jeans.
-She looked totally different.
-Her sexiness was hidden behind those baggy jeans.
+Then the Chinese girl from front reception wearing the little black skirt came in.
+Suddenly she was now wearing farmer jeans.
+She looked totally different with her sexiness hidden behind those baggy jeans.

-I saw another girl had moved in and started to work at the front counter.
+I saw another Chinese girl had moved in and started to work at the front counter.

 I thought, “Wow.
 This place is really vibrant and cool.”